vegaprotocol/specs/non-protocol-specs/0003-NP-LIMI-limits_aka_training_wheels.md

      - Withdrawing all funds after the first transaction, then placing a valid second deposit transaction that causes total lifetime deposits to exceed `max lifetime deposit` is still rejected
      - A single deposit transaction that is more than `max lifetime deposit` rejected
      - `lifetime deposit` is tracked across [checkpoints](./0005-limited-network-life.md)
-4. `max lifetime deposit` can be overridden for specific Ethereum addresses through an Ethereum transaction
+6. `max lifetime deposit` can be overridden for specific Ethereum addresses through an Ethereum transaction
    - An ETH address that is listed on the smart contract as exempt can deposit more than `max lifetime deposit`
    - The smart contract can be updated to add or remove ETH addresses from the exemption list
    - Only one ETH address at a time has permission to update the exemption list
      - An ETH tx attempting to update the exemption list from a different address is rejected
      - That ETH address is not itself exempt from `max lifetime deposit` unless explicitly listed
      - That ETH address can only be changed by a multisig bundle from the validators
-5. `max lifetime deposit` can be updated per asset via an Ethereum transaction
+7. `max lifetime deposit` can be updated per asset via an Ethereum transaction
-6. Validators can, via multisig, stop and recommence processing bridge transactions
+8. Validators can, via multisig, stop and recommence processing bridge transactions
    - A representative set of validators can produce a multisig transaction that stops all future deposits and withdrawals
    - A representative set of validators can produce a multisig transaction that allows the bridge to resume processing future deposits and withdrawals
    - All withdrawals that are submitted while the bridge is 'stopped' are rejected
    - All deposits that are submitted while the bridge is 'stopped' are rejected
+9. Withdrawal delay network parameter requires a wait between withdrawals creation & submission if it meets or exceeds a threshold
+  - For valid withdrawals that have been approved by validators, when the user submits the TX to the bridge smart contract:
+    - If the withdrawal amount is below or equal to `withdrawal delay threshold`, the withdrawal is accepted by the bridge smart contract
+    - If the withdrawal amount is above `withdrawal delay threshold` for the asset,
+      - If it is submitted before `withdrawal delay period`, it is rejected by the bridge smart contract
+      - If it is submitted after `withdrawal delay period`, it is accepted by the bridge smart contract
+    - `withdrawal delay threshold` can be changed, per asset, by multisig control on the bridge contract
+10. A withdrawal that is subject to delay can be cancelled by a validator